 The SFI TIDA programme is aligned with a number of key Government RD&I strategies including Innovation 2020, the National Policy Statement on Entrepreneurship in Ireland and Project Ireland 2040.

 Innovation 2020 is Ireland’s five-year strategy on research and development, science and technology.
-This strategy sets out the roadmap for continuing progress towards the goal of making Ireland a Global Innovation Leader, driving a strong sustainable economy and a better society, underpinned by excellent research that is defined within six designated enterprise themes (ICT; Health and Medical; Food; Energy; Manufacturing and Materials; Services and Business Processes).
+This strategy sets out the roadmap for continuing progress towards the goal of making Ireland a Global Innovation Leader, driving a strong sustainable economy and a better society, underpinned by excellent research that is defined within six designated enterprise themes.

-Entrepreneurship is the motivation, attitude and skill to realise new opportunities and create economic and societal impact from them.
 Entrepreneurship is recognised as a powerful driver of economic growth and job creation.
-The National Policy Statement on Entrepreneurship in Ireland, sets out a number of strategic objectives to support Ireland’s ambition to be among the most entrepreneurial countries in the world.
 Innovation 2020 describes Ireland’s strategic vision to be a Global Innovation Leader and highlights the important role of entrepreneurship in the translation of knowledge between Research Performing Organisations and enterprise to deliver economic and societal impact.
-In this context, it is important that a flourishing entrepreneurial culture in RPOs is encouraged through the provision of supports that allow researchers to realise new and emerging opportunities for innovative ideas and to encourage researchers to pursue those opportunities by considering entrepreneurship as an alternative career path.
-In particular, SFI would like to encourage women to apply to this programme.
+Furthermore, the National Policy Statement on Entrepreneurship in Ireland sets out strategic objectives to support this ambition.
+In this context, it is important that a flourishing entrepreneurial culture in Research Performing Organisations is encouraged through the provision of supports that allow researchers to realise new and emerging opportunities for innovative ideas and to encourage researchers to pursue those opportunities by considering entrepreneurship as an alternative career path.
+In particular, SFI would like to encourage female researchers to apply to this programme.